Ab-Romia/Zaylon-Capstone/EVALUATION_REPORT.md

 ## Conclusion

-The Flowinit multi-agent system **successfully meets the evaluation criteria** with an overall success rate of **67.3%**.
+The Zaylon multi-agent system **successfully meets the evaluation criteria** with an overall success rate of **67.3%**.
 The hierarchical architecture (Supervisor → Sales/Support → Tools → Memory) demonstrates:

 - ✅ Effective routing and specialization
 - ✅ Proper tool usage and integration